Microchip-MPLAB-Harmony/gfx_apps_sam_e70_s70_v70_v71/apps/legato_flash/firmware/legato_fl_e70_xu_tm4301b.X/readme.md

 If a valid SDMMC device is connected, the display will a SD button.
 LED2 (yellow) will light up also.

+**Known Issue:** There is a visual artifact during data transfer when using SD EMMC card.
+There is no corruption to the transfer data.

 ![](../../../../docs/html/legato_flash_run2.png)

 FAT32 file system format and a valid external resources file named precisely **SQI.hex** Make sure the USB MSD device or the SD MMC device has is copied inside.